simao/gush/README.md

 Many code doesn't have tests.
 Would be a good idea to delete code and re write it test driven.

-## Upgrade scala and sbt

-We are still using scala 2.10 with sbt 0.12.

-## Improve deployment process

-Currently we use `sbt assembly` but this generates a 20MB jar that we need to upload to the server on each deploy.

-Would be nice to write some chef recipes to install scala and sbt and then the deploy script only needs to upload the new code. sbt can then handle dependencies and compilation.

 ## Writing more ESPER queries

 There are unlimited possibilities here, writing queries to whatever happens in the database, real time.